matthew-andrews/workshop-making-it-work-offline/06-offline-news-with-service-worker/XX-success/README.md

 ## Exercises

+- Rewrite the code that caches resources from using IndexedDB to using Service Worker Cache objects.
-- Rebuild the todo app (either with or without sync) with Service Worker
+- Rebuild the todo app (either with or without sync) with Service Worker.